Ancestral Migration Routes

 This test relies on portions of human DNA that are passed from mother to child relatively unchanged through many generations.
 One could say that by examining these key parts of our DNA, our maternal history could be traced as far back as the first peoples who populated the earth.
 Scientific data shows that modern humans evolved in Africa 400,000 to 130,000 years ago, and started migrating outward.

 The maternal lineage test is based on the fact that mitochondrial DNA is passed down from mother to child relatively unchanged through several generations.
-Our mtDNA contains markers that can be traced to our early ancestors and where they settled thousands of years ago.
+Our mtDNA contains markers that can be traced to our early ancestors and where they settled tens of thousands of years ago.

 Contact DNA Ireland